operator-framework/community/contributor-ladder.md

 responsible, with other Reviewers, for reviewing all changes to those areas and indicating whether those changes are ready to merge.
-They have a track record of contribution and review in the project. **Reviewers are associated with a specific working group, such as Operator SDK or OLM.**
+They have a track record of contribution and review in the project. **Reviewers are associated with a specific subproject, such as Operator SDK or OLM.**

 Responsibilities include:
  - Expected to be responsive to review requests as per [community expectations]